PrintChecker/Examples/README.md

 # Examples
-How to integrate with PreflightApi - check our repository
+How to integrate with PrintChecker - check our repository

 <a href="http://printchecker.eu/tryit/">Live Demo</a>